Everything you need to know about Tether, the blockchain bridge between digital currencies and fiat.

 - While the core concept behind Tether tokens is that they are backed 100% by fiat reserves, users may want to exercise caution given that the company does not guarantee redemption of Tethers and is not formally liable to do so.

-- Between July 2017 and August 2017, the supply of Tethers rapidly increased by over US$100,000,000.
-Given that Tether claims to be backed by fiat reserves, this led some to question where that funding came from.
+- Between July, 2017 and August 2017, the supply of Tethers rapidly increased by over US$100,000,000.
+As Tether claims to be backed by fiat reserves, some sceptics have wondered where this money came from.